dgowell/dbay/react-ui/README.md

 # How to run dbay locally

 ## Setup 2 running nodes on a test network
-- Clone the repo to a folder on your computer called `dbay`
+- Clone the repo to a folder on your computer
 - Open a Terminal window and navigate to `dbay/` and create a folder called `/minidapp` move the minima.jar file, downloaded in the prerequisites, into the `dbay/minidapp/` folder.
 The structure should now look like this `dbay/minidapp/minima.jar`
 - From within the `minidapp` folder run `java -jar minima.jar -data minidata1 -test -nop2p -genesis -mdsenable -clean`
 - In a second terminal window navigate to the same folder `/minidapp` and run `java -jar minima.jar -data minidata2 -test -nop2p -clean -port 10001 -mdsenable -connect 127.0.0.1:9001`